neuromorph/better-osd/README.md

 Example code:
 ```
 .osd-style {
-    padding-top: 5px;
-    padding-bottom: 5px;
+    font-family: Josefin Sans;
     box-shadow: 1px 1px 5px grey;
 }
 ```

 ## What's New (recent first)
+- Some refactor, button to reset settings to default, foreground trasparency option integrated in color, shape shift, fix defaults.
 - Select any combinations of OSD components to display.
 New test-OSD for instant feedback when changing settings.
+Refactor to preset OSDs with customization and minimize runtime adaptation.
-- Improved positioning logic to snap fit
+- Improved positioning logic to snap fit edges
 - Improved efficiency and compatibility
 - Added support for Numeric level %, Monitors to display OSD and Box Border
 - Added support for Color+BG Color, Shadow and Orientation
-- Settings updated for Color and Transparency
+- Settings updated to include Color and Transparency options
+- Upload initial version to Gnome extensions store
 - Metadata updated for Gnome 44
 - Ported for GNOME 42 + some fixes